wlach/gtha-electrification/pages/financials.md

 The above tells a story of how, so long as natural gas remains relatively cheap and electricity expensive by comparison, heating a house with the former is going to win out economically.
 I thought it would be useful to break out the solar system by itself, although note that this system wouldn't have really made sense for us pre-heat-pump (when our electricity usage would have been less than the total output of the solar system) since net metering has no provision to credit you for over-production.

+### Net Metering

 At the time we installed the solar system, you could **only** use this program in conjunction with the tiered rate plan, which gives a fixed rate for the first block of electricity (600 in the summer, 1000 in the winter) and a higher rate for the second block (see the next section for time-of-use billing, and how it's a bit of a game changer).
 This makes it pretty easy to calculate the value of your solar installation, assuming your production is less than or equal to your consumption, just measure the net production per month and then apply the tiered rate to it.
 Electricity that you produce and use yourself (self-consumption) has a somewhat higher value, since you avoid the distribution fee (a few cents per kWh).

+TODO: Insert some kind of chart or graphic showing how this works

 ### Time of use billing: game changer?